Connect with others who understand.

 • Caffeine

-• Foods with omega-3s (such as fish and walnuts)
+• Omega-3s (found in foods such as fish and walnuts)

 • Turmeric

 Maintaining a healthy body weight is essential for people with Parkinson’s disease.
-Some people lose weight due to poor appetite, difficulty eating, or tremors, while others struggle with weight gain because of mobility issues or medication side effects.
+Some people lose weight due to poor appetite, difficulty eating, or tremors.
+Others gain weight because of mobility issues or medication side effects.

-If you struggle with weight loss, try more calorie-dense foods, including:
+To avoid unwanted weight loss, include more calorie-dense foods, including:

 • Nut butters